Documentation is an essential aspect of any organization’s operations.

 In the context of communication between team members, a good example of synchronous communication would be a Zoom call.

-For instance, employees at Buffer, a company that provides a popular social media tool, synchronously communicate often, particularly over Zoom.
+As one example, employees at Buffer—a company offering a popular social media tool—frequently communicate synchronously, particularly using Zoom.

 Source: Buffer